The Best Local Places to Eat Near Glacier National Park, Montana: A Foodie’s Guide

 Two Sisters, near Babb

 Roughly 10 miles north of St. Mary, the town of Babb leads visitors to Many Glacier, where some of the park’s best hiking awaits.
 Treks to Iceberg Lake or Ptarmigan Tunnel are memorable adventures, and most people cannot get over the surreal blue-green water of Cracker Lake, fed by glacial runoff.
 Outside of the park concessioners, there aren’t many restaurant options.
-Fortunately, they are some of the best.
+Fortunately, Two Sisters is one of the best.

 With “Aliens Welcome” painted on the steel roof of this impossible-to-miss purple building, you know something different awaits at Two Sisters.
 Beth Higgins, the co-owner and sister of Susan Higgins, is a trained chef who creates incredible meals using locally sourced ingredients.
 Its standard menu items—such as pulled BBQ pork sandwich, roasted Mexican chicken (with adobo sauce, black beans, and mango salsa), and a vegetarian falafel bowl—are always smart picks, but the nightly specials brings seasonal flavor to your plate.